SkafteNicki/dtu_mlops/s7_deployment/apis.md

         definition.
 Additionally, we added the `async`/`await` keywords.
 Figure out what everything does and try to run the application (you can use any image file you like).

     4. The above application actually does not do anything.
-Lets add [opencv](https://pypi.org/project/opencv-python/) as a package and lets resize the image.
+Let's add [opencv](https://pypi.org/project/opencv-python/) as a package and let's resize the image.
 It can be done with the following three lines:

         ```python
         import cv2